FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 ### [Amazon QuickSight vs Kibana](https://wisdomplexus.com/blogs/kibana-vs-quicksight/)

 Kibana is a visualization tool.
-Volumes of data are initially stored in the formats of index or indices.Mostly these indexes are supported by **Elasticsearch**.
+Volumes of data are initially stored in the formats of index or indices.
+Mostly these indexes are supported by **Elasticsearch**.
 Indices convert the data into a structured form for Elasticsearch with Logstash or beats that collect the data from log files.
 Results for the data are presented in visualized format through Lens, canvas, and maps.